 The camp is situated near a village and it is worth taking a wander to see the locals going about their daily lives.
 The children, in particular, are sure to give you a warm welcome!
 Three further nights at Koshi Camp

 DRIVE TO BIRATNAGAR, FLY TO KATHMANDU

 After some final birding, we reluctantly leave Koshi Camp and drive to Biratnagar Airport, where we catch a short flight back to Kathmandu.
 The flight takes about 45 minutes and, if the visibility is good, we should be treated to a glorious panorama of Himalaya’s tallest peaks to the north with the summit of mighty Mount Everest away in the distance.

 After a late lunch, those who wish can spend the rest of the afternoon on a sightseeing tour of this fascinating city with an English-speaking guide (this is optional but included within our tour price), and we expect to visit Pashupatinath Hindu Temple and Boudhanath Buddhist Stupa.
 Night at Hotel Tibet International, Kathmandu

 KATHMANDU VALLEY: PHULCHOWKI

-Our final full day in Nepal offers a further opportunity to sample the magic of Phulchowki.
+We will have a further opportunity to sample the magic of Phulchowki.

 Since a great many species here are restricted by altitude, we may well choose to investigate areas of forest at a different elevation from those we visited at the start of our tour.
 With the spring migration now well underway, the birds we see today are also likely to include some recently arrived migrants.